albertkim/Forum/README.md

 Forum
 =====

-Basic forum.
-My goal here is to learn how the components of a web project come together.
-Intentionally a little messy with patchwork features as I learn and integrate new things.
+Forum made with Java EE.
+Goal is to make a forum with modular, customized views for each category to suit different categories and communities.

 To Do: